Frequently Asked Questions - FAQ

 In order to apply for psychotherapy with your health insurance company, there needs to be a diagnosis of a mental disorder with disease value.
 This is clarified during the psychotherapeutic consultation ("Psychotherapeutische Sprechstunde").
 If a clinical need for treatment is determined, the statutory health insurance will cover the costs of future psychotherpeutic treatment and you can arrange an initial consultation ("Erstgespräch") with your psychotherapist.

 You should also be aware that psychotherapy implies work for you.
 You will be dealing with many issues and striving to make changes.
 The time between the sessions is often especially relevant for integrating what you learn in psychotherapy into daily life.
 Your therapist will guide you through this process.

 The intensive dealing with causal and maintaining factors of your mental disorder may trigger temporary emotional responses that may initially put a strain on you in your daily life.
 Psychotherapy can even have an impact on your behaviour in your social environment and thus indirectly on your relationships.
 If you notice any changes in particular domains, please address this in your therapy sessions.

 What shall I do if I don’t get along with my psychotherapist?

-After your first consultation, there are up to four so-called trial sessions ("Probatorische Sitzungen"), which your therapist to get a impression of your clinical picture.
+After your first consultation, there are up to four so-called trial sessions ("Probatorische Sitzungen"), in which your therapist tries to get an impression of your clinical picture.
 These sessions also serve you to check whether you are able to build trust in this person and can imagine a further cooperation.
-If you do not have a good feeling, you can, of course, always contact another facility or practice to make use of of trial sessions again there.
+If you do not have a good feeling, you can, of course, always contact another facility or practice to make use of the trial sessions there again.

 During the course of psychotherapy, different points of view and subsequent disagreements may always come up because of the highly personal nature of topics.
 Please see it as an opportunity to address this this in your therapy sessions.